Meltwater transport and mixing layer growth near the ice--ocean interface

-Our setup employs a regularization that offsets, by a depth $\delta$, the initial temperature jump between the ice and the underlying bulk fluid.
-This triggers a classical Rayleigh-Taylor turbulent mixing layer.
-Without an upper boundary, the layer would grow quadratically $L(t)\sim t^2$ under a critical balance between buoyancy and nonlinear terms---this is the self-similar Bolgiano-Obukhov scenario \citep{chertkov2003phenomenology,boffetta2017incompressible}.
-Interaction with the top interface, however, disrupts this classical regime.
-To characterise the mixing layer, we average over the horizontal direction to compute the profiles of temperature and salt, together with their associated vertical fluxes, \emph{i.e},
+\so Our setup employs a regularization that offsets the initial temperature jump between the ice and the underlying bulk fluid by a depth $\delta\ll 1$. \is This triggers a classical Rayleigh\textendash Taylor turbulent mixing layer.
+Without an upper boundary, the layer would grow quadratically $L(t)\sim t^2$ under a critical balance between buoyancy and nonlinear terms---this is the self-similar Bolgiano\textendash Obukhov scenario \citep{chertkov2003phenomenology,boffetta2017incompressible}. \so The interaction with the top interface, however, disrupts this classical regime by creating a (meltwater) boundary layer that couples the melting interface to the turbulent mixing layer.

+To characterise the exchange between the boundary layer and the turbulent layer, we examine the vertical fluxes of temperature and salinity.
+After horizontal averaging, each flux can be decomposed into convective and diffusive contributions as

-Figure~\ref{fig:theta_sigma_fluxevol} uses the most salty environment $R_\rho =406$ at $Le=100$ to illustrate the typical behaviour.
-At a prescribed time, both profiles and fluxes fluctuate in $z$ about a nearly constant value before dropping sharply.
-We use this drop to define the fronts $L_\theta(t)$ and $L_\sigma(t)$.
-Both fronts reach the bottom interface at $t\simeq 27$, and are synchronized with one another from $t\simeq 2$.
-They propagate at the common non-quadratic rate,
+with $\lambda_\theta = 1$ and $\lambda_\sigma=Le$.
+Figure~\ref{fig:differentialfluxes} illustrates the generic behaviour using the most saline environment $R_\rho =406$ at $Le=100$, highlighting two propagation rates. \si At any time during the growth, the convective fluxes $\phi_\theta^c,\phi_\sigma^c$ fluctuate in $z$ about a nearly constant value before dropping sharply.
+These drops become synchronised from $t\gtrsim 2$, defining the extent of the convective mixing layer. \is The layer propagates superdiffusively and reaches the bottom interface at $t\simeq 27$ as \so

-which seems largely independent of the density ratio $R_\rho$---see Fig.~\ref{fig:theta_sigma_mlevol}.
-We later refer to this common rate as $L(t)$.
-Combined together, Figures~\ref{fig:theta_sigma_fluxevol} \& \ref{fig:theta_sigma_mlevol} and Eq.~\eqref{eq:ml43} suggest that the fronts evolve self-similarly, with mean profiles and fluxes given by

-and analogously for salinity.
-To extract the universal profiles $\Theta$, $\Phi_\theta$, etc., we suppress the fluctuations in Eq.~\eqref{eq:ss} by first rescaling $ z \to z/L(t)$ and then temporally averaging.
-The resulting profiles are shown in the insets of Fig.~\ref{fig:theta_sigma_fluxevol}.